Inland Northwest lawmakers, candidates respond to Trump guilty verdict

 0

-SPOKANE, Wash. – Donald Trump became the first former president who is also a convicted felon on Thursday.
-A flurry of reactions from Washington lawmakers and candidates hit social media after the verdict was announced.
+SPOKANE, Wash. – Donald Trump became the first former president A flurry of reactions from Washington lawmakers and candidates hit social media after the verdict was announced.

 Attorney General and gubernatorial candidate Bob Ferguson hailed the verdict as a win for law and order on social media.